How Much Money Can A Passenger Get In A Car Accident?

 Impact of your injuries moving forward

 Another important factor lawyers will consider when determining the worth of your claim is how your injuries will affect the rest of your life.
-Referring back to catastrophic injuries, these are injuries that will impact every aspect of your life.
+Referring back to catastrophic injuries, are injuries that will impact every aspect of your life.

 The job you can work, the hobbies you can enjoy, the amount of time you can spend with family and friends, and even your mental health can be substantially affected by your catastrophic injury.
 Compared to minor or moderate injuries that will only impact you for a temporary amount of time, the worth of your claim is guaranteed to increase.